How to Protect MFA from SIM Swapping

 SIM swapping weaponizes MFA

-Sometimes known as simjacking or hijacking, SIM swapping intercepts and compromises MFA designed to protect privilege assets.
+Sometimes known as simjacking or hijacking, SIM swapping intercepts and compromises MFA designed to protect privileged assets.
 Instead of adding new layers of protection, 2FA/MFA becomes a tool or threat vector.
-Adding a third pillar of identity, “something users are” verified by a voice, face, or iris scan, can help here but adds both cost and complexity.
+Adding a third pillar of identity, “something users are” as verified by a voice, face, or iris scan can help, but doing so adds to cost and complexity.

 Phishing adds a dangerous dimension

-How to detect SIM swapping—and what to do about it
+How to detect SIM swapping — and what you can do about it

 Most victims only discover they’ve been compromised when their phones stop working.
-Because the device itself is no longer connected to their provider’s network, they stop getting calls, texts, directions, access to games and online account apps.
+Because the device itself no longer connects to their provider’s network, the real users stop getting calls, texts, directions, and access to games and online account apps.

 Another clue happens when users do receive texts from a mobile carrier saying their SIM card or phone number is being reassigned to a new device.
 Or, they might notice strange activity on social media and other online accounts.
 That’s the time to get busy calling banks, card issuers, and other providers to put a freeze on assets and move accounts to a brand-new email account.

-Last but not least, change or better yet replace device and account passwords altogether.
+Last but not least, change or replace device and account passwords altogether.

 An ounce of prevention: 3 ways to guard against SIM swapping